HardlyDifficult/Tutorials/Chapter3.md

 <hr></details><br>
 <details><summary>What did that do?</summary>

 When the GameObject attempts to move off screen, this script will teleport them back to the nearest on screen location.
-Since this is checked every frame, the teleporting effect does not cause popping on the screen.
+Since this is checked every FixedUpdate, the teleporting effect does not cause popping on the screen.
 Typically this has the impact of undoing the move which would have occurred if not for this script.

 When a GameObject is teleported by this script, an event is fired.
 This event allows other components to add additional logic to be executed when an entity attempts to leave the screen.
 For example, in the next section we will be asking the fly guy to turn around and start walking the other way.